CatenaTools/documentation/Writerside/topics/Unity-SDK.md

-# Unity Client SDK
+# Unity SDK

 ### Purpose

-The Unity Client SDK provides a mechanism for clients to interact with the Catena platform from their games.
+The Unity SDK provides a mechanism for clients (and servers) to interact with the Catena platform from their games.

 ### NuGet Package Requirements